thingsplex/docs/thingsplex-ui/installation.md

 ### Sign up

-By default Thingsplex UI is secured by username and password.
-After first installation the system will ask user to create admin user :
+By default Thingsplex UI must be secured by username and password.
+After first installation,  user has to configure admin accont by setting username and password :

 <img src="img/user-config.png" alt="drawing" width="400"/>

-It is not advices but user can also can disable authentication by selecting *Disable* option in dropdown menu.
+A users can disable authentication by selecting *Disable* option in dropdown menu.

 ### Login

-Next time user will be asked to login using usarname and password provided in previos step

 <img src="img/user-login.png" alt="drawing" width="400"/>